-The College Archives serves as the recorded memory of Davidson College and its surroundings and as such is an important part of its community, providing cultural, official, and unofficial history.
-As the largest demographic at the college, the documentation of student work and diversified student experiences is of paramount importance to the accurate representation of the college's story.
+The College Archives serves as the recorded memory of Davidson College and its surroundings.
+The Archives is an important part of its community, providing cultural, official, and unofficial history.
+As the largest demographic at the college, the documentation of student work and diversified student experiences is of paramount importance to us and to the accurate representation of the college's story.

-You and your collaborators need to sign a "Deed of Gift" to donate student group records, but before completing this form, you may want to consider the following questions:
+You and your collaborators should sign a "Deed of Gift" to donate student group records, but before completing this form, you may want to consider the following questions:

 It depends!
-Some examples include: meeting minutes, posters, pamphlets, basic webpages, protest statements, photographs, oral history interviews, and scrapbooks.
+Some examples include: meeting minutes, posters for events, pamphlets, basic webpages, protest statements, photographs, oral histories, interviews, scrapbooks, t-shirts and artifacts.
 We try to collect materials that are representative of the organization and useful for future administration of the organization as well as of interest to researchers.
 Many of these decisions start with you, but we're happy to consult with you.

 We ask individuals to make appointments so we can ensure someone is here when you deliver physical records to the Rare Book Room on the second floor of E.H.
 Little Library.
 If possible, we would prefer materials to be arranged in labeled boxes, envelopes, or folders (depending on the size of your collection) with an inventory and we are happy to help you with this!
 We have a supply of boxes and folders you would be able to use.
 The goal is to ensure your records are easily identifiable as a grouping.